-Associate Dean Media and Head of Research
+Head of Academic Research

 She has recently completed work on Maya Deren and Surrealism and is preparing a monograph on Deren.
 In 2014 she organised the Visions of Enchantment conference with Dan Zamani and Rachel Parikh.
 Before returning to Higher Education in 2007, she worked for many years in arts funding and the film industry.
 From 1984 - 96 she was Film and Television officer at South West Arts; from 1996 - 2001 she was Chief Executive of the South West Media Development Agency and from 2001 - 2006 she was Head of Production at Sgrin Cymru Wales, where she was responsible for executive-producing and developing feature films supported by the Wales Lottery Film Fund.
 These included Peter Greenaway’s Tulse Luper Suitcases trilogy (in competition at Cannes and Berlin 2002 - 4), Amma Asante’s A Way Of Life (BAFTA winner 2005), Patagonia (Gruff Rhys) and Sleep, Furiously (Gideon Koppel).
 In 2007 she joined the staff of the BA (Hons) Film Production course at Arts University Bournemouth.
-She held an AUB Research Fellowship in 2010-11, trained as a PhD supervisor and became Course leader for BA (Hons) Film production in 2014 before taking up her current post at Plymouth College of Art.
+She held an AUB Research Fellowship in 2010-11, trained as a PhD supervisor and became Course Leader for BA (Hons) Film production in 2014 before taking up her current post at Plymouth College of Art.

 Judith is a Member of the Modernist Studies Association, ESSWE and a Trustee (and founding Chair) of the Friends of the Museum of Witchcraft and Magic (Boscastle, Cornwall).
 Judith holds an MFA from Reading (1980) and a BA (Hons) in Fine Art from Nottingham Trent (1978).